YouTube Analytics basics

 Creator Studio Classic

-- On the left, select Analytics.
+- In the left menu, select Analytics.

 - Choose the report you want to view.

 - Sign in to YouTube Studio Beta with your whitelisted channel.

 - In the Overview tab, you'll see top analytics info cards: